-The Data & Information Governance Office at UNSW has been established because institutional data and information is a strategic asset of UNSW Sydney and the appropriate governance for the management and use of data is critical to the University’s operations.
+The Data & Information Governance Office at UNSW has been established because institutional data and information are a strategic asset of UNSW Sydney and the appropriate governance for the management and use of data are critical to the University’s operations.
 Lack of governance can lead to operational inefficiencies and could expose the University to unwanted risks.

 Data & Information Governance at UNSW is supported by policies, standards, procedures, guidelines and frameworks, and information about these can be found on the Data Governance website.

-The Data & Information Governance Office is part of the UNSW Planning & Performance (UPP) business unit.
+The Data & Information Governance Office is part of the UNSW Planning & Performance (UPP) business unit within the Office of the Provost.

 At UNSW the following definition of data governance has framed our thinking: